justanhduc/task-spooler/README.md

   --full_cmd       || -F [id]     show full command.
 Of the last added, if not specified.
   --check_daemon                  Check the daemon is running or not.  --count_running  || -R          return the number of running jobs
   --last_queue_id  || -q          show the job ID of the last added.
-  --get_logdir                    get the path containing log files.
+  --get_logdir                    Retrieve the path where log files are stored.
-  --set_logdir [path]             set the path containing log files.
+  --set_logdir [path]             Set the path for storing log files.
-  --serialize   ||  -M [format]   serialize the job list to the specified format.
-  								  Choices: {default, json, tab}.
+  --serialize   ||  -M [format]   Serialize the job list to the specified format.
+Options: {default, json, tab}.
-  --daemon                        Run the server as daemon by Root only.
+  --daemon                        Run the server as a daemon (Root access only).
-  --pause [jobid]                 hold on a task.
+  --tmp                           save the logfile to tmp folder --hold [jobid]                  Pause a specific task by its job ID.
-  --rerun [jobid]                 rerun a paused task.
+  --cont [jobid]                  Resume a paused task by its job ID.
-  --lock                          Locker the server (Timeout: 30 sec.)
-For Root, timeout is infinity.
-  --unlock                        Unlocker the server.
-  --stop [user]                   For normal user, pause all tasks and lock the account.
+  --suspend [user]                For regular users, pause all tasks and lock the user account.
-                                  For root, to lock all users or single [user].
+                                For root user, lock all user accounts or a specific user's account.
-  --cont [user]                   For normal user, continue all paused tasks and lock the account.
+  --resume [user]                 For regular users, resume all paused tasks and unlock the user account.
-                                  For root, to unlock all users or single [user].
+                                For root user, unlock all user accounts or a specific user's account.
+  --lock                          Lock the server (Timeout: 30 seconds).
+For root user, there is no timeout.
+  --unlock                        Unlock the server.
-  --relink [PID]                  Relink the running tasks by its [PID] from an expected failure.
+  --relink [PID]                  Relink running tasks using their [PID] in case of an unexpected failure.
   --job [joibid] || -J [joibid]   set the jobid of the new or relink job
 Actions:
-  -A           Show all users information
+  -A           Display information for all users.
-  -X           Refresh the user config by UID (Max.
-100 users and only available for root) -K           kill the task spooler server (only available for root) -C           clear the list of finished jobs for current user -l           show the job list (default action)
+  -X           Update user configuration by UID (Max.
+100 users, root access only) -K           Terminate the task spooler server (root access only) -C           Clear the list of finished jobs for the current user.
+  -l           Show the job list (default action).
-  -S [num]     get/set the number of max simultaneous jobs of the server.  (only available for root) -t [id]      "tail -n 10 -f" the output of the job.
+  -S [num]     Get/Set the maximum number of simultaneous server jobs (root access only).
+  -t [id]      "tail -n 10 -f" the output of the job.
 Last run if not specified.
   -c [id]      like -t, but shows all the lines.
 Last run if not specified.
   -p [id]      show the PID of the job.
 Last run if not specified.